William A. Cugno: Effective dates of promotion

-Scandal and resignation
+Investigation and retirement

 The Department of Defense Inspector General investigated MG Cugno focusing on several e-mails with sexual content with a Chief Master Sergeant Kristine Shaw in March 2004.
 Shaw denied any relationship with Cugno claiming she was the victim of jealousy and gossip.
 Shaw was a personnel administrator with the Air National Guard and did acknowledge she did work for MG Cugno beyond her normal duties, including travelling with him.

 In an interview, Shaw denied any close or improper relationship with Cugno.
-Both are married.
+Both were married.
 "I think it's pretty nuts," she said.
 "I never felt like he wanted a relationship, or he implied a relationship.
 As a matter of fact he would yell at me as much as he yelled at everyone else."
 She said others in the National Guard have resented that she has worked closely with Cugno.
 "I'm not the only one with a direct line to him," she said, but all the others are men.
 "I am a female, and there are a lot of jealousies."

 Shaw acknowledged sending at least one e-mail with suggestive language to Cugno, but she said it was a bogus, intentionally provocative message designed to expose someone within the state military who she thought was snooping into e-mails sent by her and a few others who were close to Cugno.

 The Hartford Courant obtained a printout of one purported e-mail exchange between Kristine Shaw and Cugno, dated March 1, 2004.
 In it, Shaw purportedly wrote Cugno that "it will be important to be able to have enough time for at least 3 or 4 times," with later language in the brief message becoming more suggestive.
 The printout also included a reply sent to Shaw soon after her suggestive message.
 The two-word message - "I promise" - appeared to have come from Cugno's military e-mail account and bore an electronic signature indicating it had been sent over his Blackberry wireless communication device.

 As a result of the investigation and publicity, MG Cugno submitted a request for retirement to Connecticut's Governor, M. Jodi Rell effective May 1, 2005.

-Later life
+Later life and death

 Cugno lived in Southington, Connecticut but relocated to Naples, Florida after retirement.
 He was divorced from his wife Carolyn.
 They had two daughters.
+Cugno died unexpectedly November 10, 2011.